SFUStatgen/SFUStatgen.github.io/meetings.md

 # Meetings/Talks

-<p>Here is our philosophy on <a href="meetings/jclub.html">journal clubs</a>.
-   Many of our meeting/talks are part of the
-   <a href="https://wiki.its.sfu.ca/research/sils/index.php/Main_Page">SiLS working group</a> journal club.
-   Below are talks not affiliated with SiLS.</p>
+<p> Many of our meeting/talks are part of the <a href="https://wiki.its.sfu.ca/research/sils/index.php/Main_Page">SiLS working group's</a> journal club.
+Here is our philosophy on <a href="meetings/jclub.html">journal clubs</a>.
+Below are talks not affiliated with SiLS.
+Our poster presentations can be found <a href="/meetings.html">here</a>. </p>
 <p><b>Schedule:</b></p>
 <table cellspacing="10">
 <tbody>